Skip to main content

 Brian Tracy

-One productivity technique people swear by is "eating a frog" first thing in the morning.
-No, not a legit frog.
-We’re talking about your most difficult task(s) that you’re likely to procrastinate on, but that will have the highest impact or results on your career at the moment.
+One productivity technique people swear by is “eating a frog” first thing in the morning.
+No, not an actual frog.
+We’re talking about your most difficult task(s) that you’re likely to procrastinate on, but that will have the highest impact or results on your job performance at the moment.

 TLDR: Do the worst first.